 Kerry Eco-Social Farming Biodiversity Project EIP-AGRI

 Kerry Social Farming has shown innovation and delivered on results for the Department of Agriculture, Food and the Marine (DAFM) since it started in 2013.
-In 2021 the project team at Kerry Social Farming applied for and secured funding from DAFM for the Kerry Eco-Social Farming Biodiversity Project (KESF), a European Innovation Partnership (EIP-AGRI) connected through social farming and aimed at solving issues such as biodiversity and habitat loss, and invasive species along with exclusion, and social isolation.
+In 2021 the project team at Kerry Social Farming applied for and secured funding from DAFM for Kerry Eco-Social Farming Biodiversity Project (KESF), a European Innovation Partnership (EIP-AGRI) connected through social farming and aimed at solving issues such as biodiversity and habitat loss, and invasive species along with exclusion, and social isolation.

 How can nature help my farm?

 Native species and habitats, such as solitary bees, native wild honey bees, and bumblebees, native hedgerows, birds of prey, ponds, and meadows can help farms enormously!
 Ecologists have given it a name; Ecosystem Services.
-Its`' basically the services we as humans get out of nature.
+It's basically the services we as humans get out of nature.
 These services could be the native bees helping pollinate a vegetable crop, hedgerows providing cover and shelter for livestock, birds like the sparrowhawk and barn owl hunting rats, and meadows and bogs storing carbon.
 These services help each farm on a day-to-day basis and they must be protected!

-How can I help nature?
+How can I help nature on my farm?

 You can help nature in many ways.
 On farms you can start looking at what nature/ biodiversity which your farm already has.
 Are there bats in the old farm buildings?
 Have you seen any barn owls?
 Do you have invasive plants like Rhododendron?
 Do swans visit your fields every winter? - By asking these questions and more you'll be able to identify what you have on your farm!
-Contact our Project Biodiversity Officer about how you can help today!

 Get in contact